gmlewis/go-flutter-stylizer/README.md

 ## Status

-This is a fun side-project that now has a more robust parser than the VSCode plugin version and is ready to try out.
+This is a fun side-project that is still experimental and not yet ready to try out.

 ## Installation